 Description: The market shift of 2025 caught many in publishing off guard—and because deal announcements often lag behind the trends, it can be hard to know what editors are truly hungry for right now.
 Join literary agent Natacha Morris for an inside look at what’s currently selling across picture books, middle grade, and young adult fiction.
 Drawing on conversations with more than 100 editors over the past year, Natacha will share a clear, distilled view of today’s marketplace, emerging themes, and the kinds of stories gaining traction.
 The session will also feature mentor text examples to help illustrate what’s working—and why.

-Breakout title: Giving characters life and voice [PB]
+Breakout title: Giving Characters Life and Voice [PB]

 Presented by: Presented by Charlotte Wenger, Agent | THE PROSPECT AGENCY